wenqianchua/MDEF/docs/term01/00-designstudio.md

 The communication strategies that I have chosen are:

--Compiling the experiences you have already had to aid you when pitching or explaining your process to others can help you move forward.
+- Compiling the experiences you have already had to aid you when pitching or explaining your process to others can help you move forward.

--Show your work or a specific topic from your own point of view.
+- Show your work or a specific topic from your own point of view.

--Simple language for accessibility.
+- Simple language for accessibility.

--Being transparent about your intentions, offering a space where people you are trying to reach and connect can understand better your background, your values, your commitment, your motives, and your positionality – creating a foundation for trust.
+- Being transparent about your intentions, offering a space where people you are trying to reach and connect can understand better your background, your values, your commitment, your motives, and your positionality – creating a foundation for trust.

--Creating demos, demonstrators, or experiential prototypes.
+- Creating demos, demonstrators, or experiential prototypes.

--Experiment with new formats, such as WhatsApp, videotaping etc
+- Experiment with new formats, such as WhatsApp, videotaping etc

--Photographing
+- Photographing

--Video journaling
+- Video journaling

--Zoom gatherings
+- Zoom gatherings

 >With that in mind, I created a series of pitch presentations to communicate my ideas.